JetBrains/teamcity-documentation/topics/upgrading-dsl.md

 ### Updating .NET CLI parameters

-__Since 2017.2__ TeamCity bundles .NET CLI plugin.
+__Since 2017.2__, TeamCity had been bundling the .NET CLI plugin (now reintroduced as the [.NET](net.md) runner).
 If you were using Kotlin DSL for the plugin parameters in TeamCity 2017.1.x, you need to change the commands as follows.
 In TeamCity 2017.1.x:

 ```Kotlin